 • Monthly Mortgage Affordability: A practical benchmark, calculated using the median home price, current interest rates, and required down payment.
 In 2025, with average 30-year mortgage rates hovering around 6.8%, monthly mortgage burdens have increased 20–30% compared to two years ago.

 Affordability is tightening across major metro areas.
-In cities like Austin, Nashville, and Tampa—where rapid growth previously outpaced wage increases—the affordability ceiling may already be in place.
-This doesn’t necessarily mean these markets are bad bets, but rather that future gains may be slower and more reliant on rental income than appreciation.
+In cities like Austin, Nashville, and Tampa, where rapid growth outpaced wage increases, the affordability ceiling may already be in sight.
+That doesn’t make them bad bets outright, but it does mean future gains will likely be slower and more dependent on rental income than appreciation.

-On the other hand, mid-tier cities such as Indianapolis, Pittsburgh, and San Antonio still exhibit relatively low price-to-income and price-to-rent ratios, offering better entry points and healthier cash flow opportunities.
+Mid-tier cities like Indianapolis, Pittsburgh, and San Antonio are a different story.
+They still show relatively low price-to-income and price-to-rent ratios, which translates to better entry points and healthier cash flow from day one.

 MarketPrice-to-Income RatioPrice-to-Rent RatioMonthly Mortgage (Est.)Investor Outlook